 (3) It’s vital: As a publisher, many of the novels I rejected were well-written, with a great premise, but failed to keep me sufficiently interested in the characters’ dilemmas and hopes and fears.
 As a novelist, it’s this that I try to create on every page.
 And, as a tutor, it’s what I spend most time on with my students.
 What does your protagonist want?
 What do they need?
 Because nothing matters more than this: make me care.

-Or join one of our six-week courses for all-comers: Starting to Write Your Novel, Write to the End of Your Novel (enrolment closes at the end of today!) or Edit & Pitch Your Novel (enrolment closes Monday 12 March!)
+To get help with the narrative momentum in your novel, apply for one of our up-coming selective novel-writing courses, or join one of our six-week courses for all-comers: Starting to Write Your Novel, Write to the End of Your Novel or Edit & Pitch Your Novel.